Disaster and Emergency Management Presidency

-The Disaster and Emergency Management Presidency (Afet ve Acil Durum Yönetimi Başkanlığı, also abbreviated as AFAD) is a governmental disaster management agency operating under the Turkish Ministry of Interior.
+The Disaster and Emergency Management Presidency (Afet ve Acil Durum Yönetimi Başkanlığı, also abbreviated as AFAD), also known as the Disaster and Emergency Management Authority, is a governmental disaster management agency operating under the Turkish Ministry of Interior.
 The organisation was established in 2009 to take necessary measures for effective emergency management and civil protection nationwide in Turkey.
 The presidency conducts pre-incident work, such as preparedness, mitigation and risk management, during-incident work such as response, and post-incident work such as recovery and reconstruction.
 AFAD reports to the Turkish Ministry of Interior.

 Amongst the governmental, NGO and private institutions, the presidency provides coordination, formulates policies and implements policies.

 In a disaster and emergency, the AFAD is the sole responsible state-run organization.

 History

-Two consecutive major earthquakes in 1999, the 1999 İzmit earthquake and the 1999 Düzce earthquake, became the turning point in disaster management in Turkey.
+Two consecutive major earthquakes in 1999, the 1999 İzmit earthquake and the 1999 Düzce earthquake, became a turning point in disaster management in Turkey.
 These earthquakes put pre-disaster planning and preparation on the agenda of the government and the general population of the country.

 At that time, Turkey's Disaster Management System was mainly focused on the post-disaster period, and there were no incentives or legislation to encourage risk analysis or risk reduction approaches before earthquakes occur.
 Both the academic and the technical authorities agreed that the country had a pressing need to develop pre-disaster precautions, and that would require both updated legislation and administrative restructuring.